juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal
-* More changes with home/family life - now all three of my children are living with me, which is great, but we are having to live in a tiny two-bed flat!
+* Still no change in living situation - all three of my children are living with me in my tiny 2-bed flat.
+We've beem told my ex and her partner are moving out of the family house early next month - but no date given.
+It's now all in the hands of my solicitors.

 ### Projects
-* Been doing a lot of work on my ecommerce side project.
-Have done a soft launch and will be working on getting the word out about it soon.
+- I've added a [blogroll](/blogroll/ "Blogroll") to this website - essentially its a list of all the blogs that I subscirbe to via RSS
-* Added a script that fetches the last 10 articles I've read, which you can now see in the new Articles section bellow.
+- Added more social media [links](/links/ "Links") where you can find me

 ### Watching
 * [Community](https://www.themoviedb.org/tv/18347-community "Community")